-After a delicious lunch with orecchiette al sugo (handmade pasta in the shape of ‘little ears’ cooked with fresh tomatoes sauce) in one of the pretty trattorias lining the seafront, I spent the rest of the afternoon at Spiaggia della Purità, a stretch of crescent-shaped beach right next to the old town, where I laid on the soft sand and soaked up the warm sun…moments of sheer pleasure!
+After a delicious meal of orecchiette al sugo (handmade pasta in the shape of ‘little ears’ cooked with fresh tomatoes sauce) in one of the pretty trattorias lining the seafront, I spent the rest of the afternoon at Spiaggia della Purità, a long stretch of crescent-shaped beach along the old town, where I didn’t do anything but lying on the soft sand and soaking up the warm sun…moments of sheer pleasure!

-The drive back to Lecce is pretty quick and I arrived just in time for a drink at La Bambola di Kafka, a lovely second-hand bookshop on via Palmieri that serves also an excellent selection of local wines…my idea of paradise!
+The drive back to Lecce is pretty quick and I arrived just in time for a drink at the lovely La Bambola di Kafka, an amazing second-hand bookshop on via Palmieri that serves also wines…my idea of paradise!

 Day 4: time to go home

-My flight was in the afternoon so I decided to spend the last few hours here simply strolling around Lecce’s historic center one last time.
+My flight is in the afternoon so I decided to spend the last few hours here simply strolling around Lecce’s historic centre one last time.
 It’s Sunday morning, not many tourists are around yet and I have the town all to myself.

 It’s been a packed few days but I feel so refreshed and relaxed.
-Salento is good for the soul and on the way to the airport, I can’t stop smiling at the thought of all the beautiful places I managed to see – an enchanted piece of Italy that has nothing to envy to the more exotic locations we often prefer to travel to.
+Salento is good for the soul and on the way to the airport I cant’t stop smiling at the thought of all the beautiful places I managed to see – an enchanted piece of Italy that has nothing to envy to the more exotic locations we often prefer to travel to.

-- If you arrive late at night as I did, you can use this shared shuttle bus service that takes you right in front of your hotel in Lecce.
+If you arrive late at night like I did, you can use this shared shuttle bus service that takes you right in front of your hotel in Lecce.
 Alternatively, here you can find the timetable of the standard bus service.
-Renting a car is the best way to explore the region but if you don’t feel comfortable driving then take a look at the Ferrovie del Sud train lines and the bus routes for the province of Lecce to see where you can go using public transports.
+Renting a car is the best way to explore the region but if you don’t feel comfortable driving then take a look at the train lines and bus routes to get an idea of where you can go using public transports.

-- I stayed at La Bella Lecce Apartments, which proved to be the perfect base for this trip: it’s only 100 mt from Porta Napoli, the main gate to the town center, rooms are super comfortable and clean, there’s free parking space in the area and the staff is 5-star!
-They also have a B&B inside Lecce’s historic center.
+I stayed at La Bella Lecce Apartments, which proved to be the perfect base for this trip – only 100 mt from Porta Napoli, super clean and comfortable rooms, free parking space around the area and a 5-star staff.
+They also have a lovely B&B inside Lecce’s historic centre.

-- I found some beautiful papier-mache jewelry at Tonda Design, and I also bought handmade terracotta bowls at Artego.
-Both shops are in Lecce’s historic center, on via Palmieri, the street in front of the Dome.
+I found some beautiful cartapesta jewelry at Tonda Design, and I also bought handmade terracotta bowls at Artego.
+Both shops are in Lecce’s historic centre, on via Palmieri, the street in front of the Dome.

-- Salento is an all-year-round destination, but I strongly recommend avoiding the summer months, when every single town and village fills up with crowds of holidaymakers.
+Salento is pretty much an all-year-around destination but I strongly recommend avoiding the summer months, when every single town and village fill up with crowds of holidaymakers.
 Late spring and early autumn are perhaps the best time to fully enjoy Salento and as I said, don’t worry about the weather – people here swim in the sea even in November!